quipucords/qpc-tools/docs/man.md

 `--db-password=DB_PASSWORD`

   Specifies the database password for PostgreSQL.
-If omitted, installer will prompt for password.
+If omitted, qpc-tools will prompt for password.

 `--username=SERVER_USERNAME`